Quantum algorithms for approximate function loading: Conclusions

-\textit{Conclusions.---} In this article, we have considered the problem of loading real valued functions into a quantum computer, which is a major bottleneck for solving partial derivatives equations \cite{JAVI,CHILDS2,Zanger,RIPOLL}, computing Monte-Carlo integrations \cite{WOERNER,REBEN,MONTANARO} and quantum field theory \cite{KLCO,PRESKILL} and quantum machine learning~\cite{MARIA1,MARIA2,ML,ML2, WIEBE}.
-Firstly, inspired by the Grover-Rudolph algorithm \cite{GROVER}, we have analytically proven a reduction of its complexity in an $n$-qubit system from $\mathcal{O}(2^{n})$ to $\mathcal{O}(2^{k_0(\epsilon)})$, with $\epsilon$ the infidelity respect to the exact state and $k_0(\epsilon)$ asymptotically independent of $n$.
+In this article, we have considered the problem of loading real valued functions into a quantum computer, which is a major bottleneck for solving partial derivatives equations \cite{JAVI,CHILDS2,Zanger,RIPOLL}, computing Monte-Carlo integrations \cite{WOERNER,REBEN,MONTANARO} and quantum field theory \cite{KLCO,PRESKILL} and quantum machine learning~\cite{MARIA1,MARIA2,ML,ML2, WIEBE}.
+Firstly, inspired by the Grover-Rudolph algorithm \cite{GROVER} without ancillas, we have analytically proven that the complexity for implementing our method on a $n$-qubit system scales as $\mathcal{O}(2^{k_0(\epsilon)})$, with $\epsilon$ the infidelity with respect to the exact state and $k_0(\epsilon)$ asymptotically independent of $n$.
 This reduction of two-qubit gates leads to a significant speedup, which allows us to implement quantum protocols involving data embeddings in large qubit systems.
-Additionally, we have generalized this method for functions containing a certain type of singularities, obtaining promising results for density functions with singularities that satisfy the expanded theorem conditions (see Appendix~\hyperref[ap:general]{ C}).
-Furthermore, we have proposed a variational ansatz inspired in our previous protocol.
+Additionally, we have generalized this method for functions containing a certain type of singularities, obtaining promising results for density functions with singularities that satisfy the expanded theorem conditions.
+Furthermore, we have proposed a variational Ansatz inspired in our previous protocol.
 We have observed that it can efficiently and accurately load functions with zeros and singularities.
-Our proposed ansatz is tailored to the landscape of the function, providing an intuitive correlation between hyperparameters and expressability.
+Our proposed Ansatz is tailored to the landscape of the function, providing an intuitive correlation between hyperparameters and expressability.
 Moreover, our previous protocol allows us to define a suitable initial training angle set, which considerably improves the training process, avoiding barren plateaus and local minima.
-As a future work, tensor networks could be used to prove the quasi-optimality in the minimal number of hyperparameters in the variational ansatz.
+As a future work, tensor networks could be used to prove the quasi-optimality in the minimal number of hyperparameters in the variational Ansatz. \\

-We thank J.J.
-Garc\'ia-Ripoll for the useful discussions regarding the quasi-optimality of the variational ansatz.
-The authors acknowledge financial support from Spanish Government PGC2018-095113-B-I00 (MCIU/AEI/FEDER, UE), Basque Government IT986-16 and the QUANTEK project from ELKARTEK program (KK-2021/00070), as well as from QMiCS (820505) and OpenSuperQ (820363) of the EU Flagship on Quantum Technologies, and the EU FET-Open projects Quromorphic (828826) and EPIQUS (899368).